Admiral-haking/IEEE-website-origin/DEPLOYMENT_GUIDE.md

 - `SSH_KEY` — private key (PEM) with access to the server
 - `DEPLOY_PATH` — e.g., `/opt/ieee-website`
 - Optional: `PM2_APP_NAME` (default: `IEEE-website`)

+### Environment protection & approval
+- In GitHub → Settings → Environments → `production`:
+  - Create environment `production`.
+  - Require reviewers (e.g., you) to approve before deployment.
+  - Optional: add wait timer or branch restrictions.

+With this setup, only one command is needed to release:

+1) Locally: `git push origin main`
+2) GitHub Actions runs CI and build automatically.
+3) You approve the `production` environment when checks pass (click Approve).
+4) Workflow deploys to the server and runs a health check.

 ## 📊 Monitoring